OpenNyAI/Jugalbandi-Manager/docs/building-with-jugalbandi/technical-guide/references/storage.md

 ### FAQs:
  - What is the significance of `PUBLIC_URL_PREFIX`?
-   - To reference the inputted file across services in the JB Manager i.e. `Language` service in case of audio files
+   - To refer and access the inputted files across services in the JB Manager i.e. `Language` service in case of audio files

  - What are the default storage paths in both cases?
    - In case of Azure Blob Storage, default location is `/tmp/jb_files` within the defined container